About the Journal

 In the Transgression section, there are articles focusing on the effects of educational, cultural, and social changes.

 In the Experience section, there are articles placing emphasis on the description and analysis of phenomenon.

 In the Dynamics section, there are articles underlining the change itself, without concentrating on the results of the change.

 In the Expression, there are usually articles relating to artistic activities and the fields of literary, art, and cultural studies.
 It creates space for the presentation of artistic schools, specific nature of art activities and the role of given pieces of art in the shaping of the culture.

 In the Local Cultures and Societies section, there are articles defining the peculiarity of local cultural and educational phenomena in the national, regional or narrower perspective.

-The final decision regarding the publication of an article in a given section is made by the editor-in-chief.The full and basic version of the journal is printed, copies are archived in Library of Congress
+The final decision regarding the publication of an article in a given section is made by the editor-in-chief.The full and basic version of the journal is printed, copies are archived in Polish National Library and Library of Congress

 There are numerous persons engaged in the review process:

 - section editors who preliminary assess the value of the submitted text and proofread the formal aspects of the text (footnotes, abstract, keywords, affiliation, authors titles);